selimdemir97/REST-Webservice/README.md

 Der Kern des Projekts ist im 'routes' Verzeichnis.

 EN:
 A RESTful Webservice using the Instagram and Bing Maps API.
 This project was a team project for my studies.
-I did the backend logics building a RESTful enviroment and to process requests with Express.JS and save them into the MongoDB database.
+I did the backend logics building a RESTful enviroment processing requests with Express.JS and save them into the MongoDB database.
 The goal was to put the pictures of your friends taken from their instagram account on a map.

 The core project is in the 'routes' folder.